Contributing

 Automation

-Every commit to the main and dev branches (and PRs before being merged) undergoes an initial smoke test, followed by more intensive daily tests (including performance and functional tests, as well as packaging).
+Every commit to the main branch (and PRs before being merged) undergoes an initial smoke test, followed by more intensive tests (including daily performance and functional tests, as well as packaging).
 This allows us to have some level of confidence in the framework and its capabilities.

 There is also a manual test dispatcher (for approved contributors), which allows us to run tests ad hoc as needed.
 We also have some built GitHub actions which parse both the results JSON and the Unreal Editor log to bubble up details for ease of access.